edwardhaddican/React-Redux-Pagination/01-junior/senior-checkpoint-study-guide.md

 # STUDY GUIDE

 This study guide is intended to help focus your studying for the senior checkpoint.
-It is necessarily exhaustive, nor should it be your only point of reference.
+It is not necessarily exhaustive, nor should it be your only point of reference.

 ## JAVASCRIPT